containerize-com/Products/en/business-intelligence/posthog/_index.md

 title: Posthog | Scalable Open Source Data Analytics Solution
 description: Posthog is a free and open source data analytics solution.
 Deploy it on your infrastructure to examine user's insights and track conversion/retention rate.
 singlepageh1title: Track Your Customers And Websites With A Free BI Solution
 singlepageh2title: Automate every event on your website using Posthog analytics.
-This business reporting software provides insight visualizations, API for integrations and more.
+This business reporting software provides insight visualizations, API for integrations, and more.
 Shortdescriptionlistingpage: Posthog is another alternative open source data analytics solution.
 It offers automated event capturing, external integrations, conversion/retention tracking, session recording and more.
 linktitle: Posthog
 Imagetext:  Free Business Intelligence Software